Simple API Integration

 - Enterprise-grade authentication (OAuth 2.1, PKCE)

-- Automatic compliance with GDPR, CCPA, and industry standards
+- Automatic compliance with GDPR, CCPA, and therefore commerce necessities

-- Audit trails and monitoring are built in
+- Audit trails and, therefore, monitoring are constructed in

 Types of Strategic API Integrations (2025 Categories)

-💡 Pro Tip: Start with authentication and payment APIs—they offer the highest time savings and are essential for most applications.
+💡 Pro Tip: Begin with authentication and pricing APIs, as they offer the greatest time and cost savings and are essential for many applications.

 Essential Components of Modern API Integration